 Once you have completed your documentation process, the next step is to activate your account.
 After uploading all your documents, your vehicle will be activated.

 The Uber app is available for both Android and iPhone smartphone.
-When a rider needs a taxi all he has to do is press the request button and the platform is programmed with a special algorithm to match the rider to a nearby driver with a pre-verified taxi.
+When a rider needs a taxi service all he has to do is press the request button and the platform is programmed with a special algorithm to match the rider to a nearby driver with a pre-verified taxi.

 This simply means that Uber provides the application to connect or link the driver with riders.
 The company is touted as the largest transportation company in the world yet it doesn’t own any vehicles or cars of their own.